-If you have a window seat on a plane, you may notice a tiny hole down towards the bottom of the plane.
+If you have a window seat on a plane, you may notice a tiny hole down towards the bottom.
 You can’t feel it if you try to touch it, and yet it’s on every passenger window of just about every commercial aircraft.

 Ever wonder why it was there?
 Welp.
 I found out…

 The little holes are called “bleed holes” or “breather holes” and they play a huge role in saving our lives when we fly.

 As we know, plane cabins are pressurized so we don’t pass out from the lack of oxygen and pressure at higher elevations.
 This causes a huge difference in the pressure we feel inside the plane versus what’s outside it when we’re at 35,000 feet.

 The acrylic plane windows have 3 layers.
 The innermost layer, called the “scratch pane,” is the one you can touch.
 The middle pane has a bleed hole.
 And then there’s the outermost layer, which is stronger and subject to the most pressure.

 The outer and middle panes are more structural than the inner layer and they, along with their rubber perimeter seal, create the barrier that protects us from the outside pressure.
 The holes in the middle layer reduce the pressure that the middle pane experiences so that only the outer pane experiences the full force of the pressure difference.
 Marlowe Moncure, director of technology at GKN Aerospace explained it this way: